Qhax11/Shadow-Samurai-Showcase/README.md

  The score is calculated by combining multiple factors:

-- Cooldown & Validity Check: The service first checks if an attack is on cooldown.
+- Cooldown & Validity Check: The service first checks if an attack is on `cooldown`.
 If it is, the attack is immediately disregarded, ensuring the AI only considers abilities that are ready to use.

-- Distance Scoring: The CalculateAttackAbilityScoreBasedOnTargetDistance() function evaluates the attack's effectiveness based on the distance to the target.
+- Distance Scoring: The `CalculateAttackAbilityScoreBasedOnTargetDistance()` function evaluates the attack's effectiveness based on the distance to the target.
 It assigns a higher score to attacks that are a more appropriate range.
 For instance, a melee attack will receive a high score when the AI is close to the player, while a ranged attack will get a higher score when the player is farther away.
 ```c++
 float UBDS_GetBestAttack::CalculateAttackAbilityScoreBasedOnTargetDistance(FAttackData AttackData, float DistanceToTarget)
 {